Social class in Iran: Upper class

 In terms of lifestyle, the Iranian upper class enjoys owning properties in districts with more privacy.
 These areas frequently have less police since they are less busy than the central areas of the city.
 Though, a sizable portion of the Iranian upper class come from religious or politically-connected families, their children are often found flaunting a free and Western lifestyle online.
 This phenomenon led to Instagram pages like the Rich Kids of Tehran propping up back in the 2010s.
 After the 2022 protests, an expansion of Western culture particularly in wealthy areas has risen especially in bigger cities like Isfahan, and Shiraz.

 Then-Iranian President Mahmoud Ahmadinejad says 60 percent of his country's wealth is controlled by 300 people in Iran (out of a population of 80 million in 2016).
 Rich Iranians, companies, and state-backed buyers will spend up to $8.5 billion on overseas real estate over the next five-to-10 years (2016).

-Politically, the Iranian upper class is closer to Iranian reformists.
-Despite the reformists being dubbed as appearing on the left-side of the political spectrum, this mostly refers to the reformists' social and political strictness.
-In terms of economic policies, reformists are more pro-market than their revolutionary counterparts.
-Hashemi Rafsanjani, sometimes dubbed as the father of Iranian capitalism who played a huge part in developing the country prior to the 1990's made coalition with Khatami, the leader of the reformist camp back in 2013 in support of Hassan Rouhani.
+Politically, the Iranian upper class is closer to Iranian principlists, while the middle class (including the upper middle class) is closer to the Iranian reformists.
+The principlists advocate for crony capitalism, and rent-seeking behaviour.
+This is especially true for power holders in the Chamber of Commerce (ICCIMA).
+Big business, and even medium-to-large entrepreneurs in Iran are connected to the Chamber and receive benefits like sanction evasion, exclusive rights to import or export, and "Government currency-rates".
+This leads to a massive competitive advantage in the market leading to very desirable profit margins.
+The new Iranian leader, Mojtaba Khamenei, is very well-connected to these circles.

 Upscale Armenian-esque district in Isfahan, known for relaxed hijab laws second to Northern Tehran.

 Hassan Rouhani hoped to modernize Iran's economy by getting sanctions lifted and removing government subsidies.
 When Trump pulled out of the Iranian nuclear deal, and the subsidized price of gas raised anyways many lower class Iranians were angry hence the 2019 protests.

-The current government of Masoud Pezeshkian is also very popular between upper class Iranians- a class in hopes of reaching a deal with the West.
 Despite amassing good wealth, Iranian entrepreneurs still have a hard time doing international business and scaling up across the region.
-This issue along with loosening hijab laws gave rise to many upper class Iranians, especially those from Azerbaijani Iran, rooting for the Pezeshkian government.
+This issue along with loosening hijab laws gave rise to some upper class Iranians, especially those from Azerbaijani Iran, rooting for the Pezeshkian government.
+This would also explain why he was ratified for office, as the regime still welcomes some lifting of sanctions.
 Pezeshkian also supports making the education system more fair by improving public schools, hence he also has a base with the lower class.
-People like Abbas Akhoundi, and Abdolnaser Hemmati, are commonly coined as neo-liberal due to their capitalistic tendencies.